Vector4-new/RobloxFDLauncherLinux/README.md

 Allows you to run Roblox clients and host servers on Linux.

 ### Current clients and servers:
-💩=Not even recognized by the launcher (Unsupported)

 ❌=Doesn't work (Client is detected by the launcher but will more than likely not work)
 🟡=Kinda works (Client will probably work but there might be issues such as lag and what not)
 ✅=Works (Client is supposed to work flawlessly, at least it did while testing)

-* 🟡 2008M
+* ✅ 2008M <needs mfc90 to function>
-* 💩 2013L
+* 🟡 2013L <untested>
-* 🟡 2014M
+* 🟡 2014M <untested, crash on my machine>
-* 💩 2015M
+* 🟡 2015M <untested, crash on my machine>
 * ✅ 2016L
 * ✅ 2017M
 * ✅ 2018E
 * ✅ 2018M
 * ✅ 2018L
-* 💩2019M
-* 💩2020L
+* ✅ 2019M
+* 🟡 2020L <untested, crash on my machine>
 * ✅ 2021E
 * ❌ 2022M